Boston Dynamics: Cheetah

 The Cheetah is a four-footed robot that gallops at 28 mph, which as of August 2012 is a land speed record for legged robots.

-A similar but independently developed robot also known as Cheetah is made by MIT's Biomimetic Robotics Lab, which, by 2014, could jump over obstacles while running.
-By 2018 the robot was able to climb stairs.
+A similar but independently developed robot, also known as Cheetah, has been manufactured by MIT's Biomimetic Robotics Lab, which, by 2014, could jump over obstacles while running.
+By 2018, the robot was able to climb stairs.

 LittleDog

 Released around 2010, LittleDog is a small quadruped robot developed for DARPA by Boston Dynamics for research.
 Unlike BigDog, which is run by Boston Dynamics, LittleDog is intended as a testbed for other institutions.
 Boston Dynamics maintains the robots for DARPA as a standard platform.

 LittleDog has four legs, each powered by three electric motors.
 The legs have a large range of motion.
 The robot is strong enough for climbing and dynamic locomotion gaits.
-The onboard PC-level computer does sensing, actuator control and communications.
-LittleDog's sensors measure joint angles, motor currents, body orientation and foot/ground contact.
+The onboard PC-level computer does sensing, actuator control, and communications.
+LittleDog's sensors measure joint angles, motor currents, body orientation, and foot/ground contact.
 Control programs access the robot through the Boston Dynamics Robot API.
 Onboard lithium polymer batteries allow for 30 minutes of continuous operation without recharging.
 Wireless communications and data logging support remote operation and data analysis.
 LittleDog development is funded by the DARPA Information Processing Technology Office.